Matroid analogues of Gal's conjecture

 \subsection{Nested set complexes}

 To a geometric lattice $\mathcal{L}$ and a building set $\mathcal{G}$, one can associate a simplicial complex called the \emph{nested set complex}, which reflects the combinatorial and intersection-theoretic properties of both the boundary strata of the wonderful compactification $W_{\M, \G}$ if $\M$ is a realizable matroid, and the torus-invariant subvarieties of the toric variety $X_{\M, \G}$ (see Section \ref{subsec:nested-set-fans}) for general built matroids.
-Recall that a collection of pairwise incomparable elements in a poset is called an \emph{antichain.} \begin{definition} A subset $\calS \subseteq \calG$ is \textit{nested}, if for every antichain $\calA \subseteq \S$ the following implication holds:
+Recall that a collection of pairwise incomparable elements in a poset is called an \emph{antichain.}